Planning a well rounded wine cellar collection

 Why should I buy a cellar conditioner rather than a regular/ standard air conditioner?

-There is a significant difference between a cellar conditioner and a regular air conditioner.
+There is a significant difference between a cellar conditioner and a regular air conditioning for a cellar.
 We strongly advise to use the former and will explain what a cellar conditioner does and how it works.

 What is the main difference between a standard or regular air conditioner and a proper wine cooling system/cellar conditioner?